microsoft/VRL3/README.md

 ```
 python train_adroit.py task=door debug=1
 ```

+## Some hyperparameter details
+- BC loss: in the config files, I now by default disable all BC loss since our ablations show they are not really helping.
+- under `src/cfgs_adroit/task/relocate.yaml` you will see that relocate has `encoder_lr_scale: 0.01`, as shown in the paper, relocate requires a smaller encoder learning rate.
+You can set specific default parameters for each task in their separate config files.
+- in the paper for most experiments, I used `frame_stack=3`, however later I found we can reduce it to 1 and still works with the same performance.
+It might be beneficial to set it to 1 so it runs faster and takes less memory.
+- all values in table 2 in appendix A.2 of the paper are set to be the default values in the config files.

 ## reproduce plots
 Should allow other people to reproduce all paper figures with 1-click.